zakirullin/cognitive-load/README.md

   <i>Thanks to <a href="https://dannorth.net">Dan North</a> for his comment above.</i><br><br>
 </details>

 Once you onboard new people on your project, try to measure the amount of confusion they have (pair programming may help).
-If they're confused for more than ~40 minutes in a row - you've got things to improve.
+If they're confused for more than ~40 minutes in a row - you've got things to improvein your code.

 <details>
   <summary><b>Cognitive load and interruptions</b></summary>